With data breaches at an all-time high, cybersecurity practices are more important than ever...

 There are vulnerabilities, which can allow for hackers to be able to gain access to these devices.
 The more consumers utilize these devices to control their home, the greater access these cyber criminals will gain.
 It is a scary thought to think you may be susceptible to hackers, and while it seems like it is not a big deal if a hacker can turn off your lights, the security repercussions can be far more dangerous.
 If your doors are connected via an IoT device, then criminals will be able to access data on when you leave your house, and even be able to control the disarming of your security system to break into your home.
 Security cameras can be disabled, motion sensors switched off, and the consumer would have no idea until it is possibly too late.
 5G enabled devices will increase this risk, as these will connect directly to a network vs a Wi-Fi router, exposing devices to an even greater likelihood of cyberattack.

-The important thing is to be a conscientious consumer, don’t be afraid of becoming one of the many who are upgrading theirs to a Smart Home; simply take counter measures to ensure you don’t become victim to cunning cyber criminals.
+The important thing is to be a conscientious consumer, don’t be afraid of becoming one of the many who are upgrading theirs to a Smart Home; simply take counter measures to ensure you don’t put your home network at risk.

 Let’s start with the simplest of security elements.
 THE PASSWORD.
 Phishing is still incredibly popular amongst hackers, and highly successful as well.
 While technology continues to evolve, human nature remains the same, and it is easiest to appeal to this vulnerability with disguised emails tricking the recipients.
 A strong defense to this line of attack would be to enable two-factor authentication.